What is an Umbrella or Cover School?

 Aren’t Private Schools Expensive?

-No!
+Not necessarily!
 Umbrella schools are set up to benefit homeschooling families and their tuition is far less than that of a traditional private school.

 Must I Notify the Superintendent if I Enroll in a Private School?